Rack Configuration

 description

-Details about the SAML configuration in the identity provider.
+A brief description of the SAML configuration in the identity provider.

 idp_metadata_source